kumparan/typense-migration-tools/README.md

    ```

 ## Backup
-Backup console application allows you to export documents from a Typesense collection to a JSONL file.
+Backup console application allows you to back up documents from a Typesense collection into JSONL files.
+The application fetches documents using a paginated query and saves them in chunks to minimize memory usage.
 - Ensure that your Typesense server is running and accessible.
-- The specified collection must exist and contain data for export.
+- The specified collection must exist and contain data for back up.

 ### Usage
 1. Run the application: